 Baits.
 A food mixed with an insecticide, baits are among the most effective insecticides for controlling cockroaches in homes.
 Cockroaches feed on the bait and return to their hiding places to die.
-Baits are most effective when few other food alternatives are available.
-Using baits indoors.
+Baits are most effective when few food alternatives are available.

 The most common consumer bait formulations come in ready-to-use plastic bait stations or tubes containing gel baits.
-When using pre-baited containers, always use enough stations to effectively treat infested rooms-at least one bait station within 1 to 2 feet of every suspected cockroach harborage.
+When using prebaited containers, always use enough stations to effectively treat infested rooms-at least one bait station within 1 to 2 feet of every suspected cockroach harborage.
 Follow the package directions.

-Place the bait stations near garbage cans, under sinks, along cabinet edges, near cracks in corners, or under dishwashers, refrigerators, or stoves (Fig. 9).
-Place them horizontally or glued to a vertical location
+Place the bait stations near garbage cans, under sinks, along cabinet edges, near cracks, in corners, or under dishwashers, refrigerators, or stoves (Fig. 9).
+Place them horizontally or glued to a vertical location, (Fig. 10).
+When using gel baits, it is more effective to use many small placements (ideally, no larger than peasized) than a few large ones.
+Avoid over-application of the bait so it is not easily seen and does not drip from the application site.